 Value Propositions - Case Studies Part Two

-Following on from last week’s post, here are a few more real cases to get you thinking about Value Propositions…
+Following on from Part One, here are a few more real cases to get you thinking about Value Propositions…

 When you think of Nespresso, what’s the first word that comes into your head?

 Who’s the first person that you picture?

 Some people say “Tacky” or “Sophisticated” or “Overpriced” or “Delicious”.

 Everyone pictures George Clooney, Nespresso’s universally beloved spokesman.

 Interestingly, the tech behind Nespresso is not expensive; their Dolce Gusto version came out years earlier and nobody cared.

 What they did with the new name and branding was make coffee pods feel elegant.